rd1on/rd1on/README.md

-> I'll be making my own portfolio site with Next.js soon!
+> I'll be making a better portfolio site with Next.js soon!
 # Λtlʌs
 The main site: https://atlas.is-not-a.dev